-Arms, shoulders, spine, neck – all these body parts need a good workout to mark the onset of a new day.
-This often feels fantastic, and there is a good reason why.
+The arms, shoulders, spine, and neck all need a good stretch to mark the onset of a new day.
+This often feels amazing, and there are various reasons why.

 After stretching, endorphins are released, creating a euphoric feeling.
-Stretches realign muscles that loosen up during sleep and improve blood flow.
+Stretching realigns muscles that loosen up during sleep and improve blood flow.

-Also, stretching fends off feelings of grogginess and anxiety in the morning due to the activation of the parasympathetic nervous system.
+Stretching reduces feelings of grogginess and anxiety in the morning due to activating the parasympathetic nervous system.

 Why Does it Feel So Good to Stretch When You Wake Up?